GreenTea9227/redis-practice/README.md

 - **If a password is set, it is set to 1111.**
 - **For Redis, you can change the file with the `.conf` extension, and for Prometheus, you can change the `prometheus.yml` file.**
 - **For ports, default values are used, but if multiple Redis instances are started, the default port (6379) is incremented by 1.
 For Sentinel, it is set to start from 5000.**
+- **Here, Redis latest version is specified for all, but you can change the Docker Compose image to use a specific version if desired.**